CMccormick0003/deep-learning-challenge/README.md

 •	The activation function used for the output layer is sigmoid and this commonly used for binary classification problems.
 These were selected based on recommendations by GridSearchCV and RandomSearchCV to try and reach an accuracy score of 75%.

 ### Were you able to achieve the target model performance?
-No, my model achieved 73.12.
+Yes, my model achieved 75.45.
 ### What steps did you take in your attempts to increase model performance?
-Steps taken to increase model performance included: dropped ID columns, binned low-frequency values, standardized the data by using a deep neural network with multiple hidden layers, and trying different optimizers.
+Steps taken to increase model performance included: dropped ID columns, binned low-frequency values, standardized the data by using a deep neural network with multiple hidden layers, trying different optimizers, dropped column that was considered not integral to model and removed very low frequeny values.
 Different hyperparameters were tested using GridSearchCV and RandomSearchCV to improve the accuracy score.
 ### Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
-•	I think to further increase performance, next steps could be to remove columns that may not be important features like "special considerations."
+•	I think to further increase performance, next steps could be to investigate columns such as affiliation.